Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 ### `modelParent`
 **Optional**, Namespaced Identifier

-If set, the mod will look for textures with the same naming scheme as above, and automatically generates the corresponding models, if they weren't already provided.
+If set, item models will be automatically generated from textures whose name matches the `modelPrefix`, or the `fallback` and `special` models.

-The given value is used as the generated models' parent; typically, `item/generated` for regular items, and `item/handheld` for tools.
+This value is used as the generated model's parent; typically, `item/generated` for regular items, and `item/handheld` for tools.
 When in doubt, try using the vanilla model as parent.

-### `priority`
-**Optional**, Integer, defaults to 0.

-If multiple modules are applied to the same item stack, modules with higher priorities are evaluated first.
-If a module ends up not providing a CIT for the stack, only then control will be handed over to the next lower priority module.

-If your module can be considered intrinsic to the item (see [recommended modules](Recommended-Configurations)), and would almost never fail to apply a CIT, then I recommend a value around 0.
-If your module is based on `custom_data` or `custom_name`, and often leave an item unchanged, then I recommend a value around 100.

-### `items`
-**Optional**, List of Namespaced Identifers, defaults to the module's id.

-A list of item types the module will be applied to.
-If unspecified, the target item is automatically derived from the path of your module: `/assets/<item_namespace>/variant-cits/item/<item_name>.json`

-Implicit targeting should be reserved for modules that are intrinsic to the item type.
-(See [recommended modules](Recommended-Configurations)).

-Regardless of how the targets are defined, the mod will ignore identifiers that do not match an existing item.
-A pack can will remain compatible with version of minecraft that lack these some of the defined items.

 ### `fallback`
 **Optional**, Namespaced Identifier.
 Defaults to null.